Holgate, York: Economy

 In 1880 the North Eastern Railway decided to concentrate more on carriage building in York by constructing the York Carriage Works in Holgate.
 This expanded and by 1910 it covered an area of 45 acres.
 By 1855 the railway workforce was 1,200-strong and was calculated to be earning about £1,350 a week for the city's economy.
 At the beginning of the 20th century, York had around 5,500 railway employees, of which half were employed in the wagon and carriage works.
 The works closed in 1996.
-Part of the site is now office accommodation for various companies, such as CPP.
+Part of the site is now office accommodation for various companies, including Benenden Health, Gear4music, and COWI A/S.

 A large part of the works was retained and used by Thrall Car Manufacturing Company to build wagons for EWS.
 When this ceased Network Rail took over and has developed a maintenance facility, servicing amongst other things the rail head treatment trains.
 Separately the wagon works off Cinder Lane have been developed by Freightliner as an important maintenance depot for their mineral carrying wagons.

 There are small groupings of retail shops and stores throughout the Holgate area.

 Education

-English Martyr's Roman Catholic Voluntary Aided Primary in Hamilton Drive was originally located in Blossom Street and opened in March 1882.
+English Martyr's Roman Catholic Voluntary Aided Primary in Hamilton Drive was originally located in Blossom Street and opened in March 1882, it was merged with Our Lady's Catholic primary school in Acomb to form Our Lady Queen of Martyrs RC Primary School, on the site of English Martyrs Primary School.
 Acomb Primary in West Bank was originally located on Front Street and opened in August 1894.
 It was one of the oldest primary schools in North Yorkshire and had been in its old buildings since 1908 and was the second largest primary school in York, with 575 pupils.

 Poppleton Road Primary is located at the junction of Poppleton road and Water Lane.
 St Barnabas' Church of England Primary is located in Jubilee Terrace just off Leeman Road and opened in 1877.
 St Paul's Church of England Primary is located in St Paul's Terrace, not far from the Church of the same name and opened in 1872.
-There is no Secondary School within Holgate.